RaspberryFpc/pibackup/README.md

 # pibackup
-**Version:** v1.4.1
+**Version:** v1.5.0

-**pibackup** is a portable 64-bit backup and restore tool with a graphical user interface (GUI), specially designed for Raspberry Pi and similar Linux systems.
+**pibackup** is a portable 64-bit **live backup tool** with a graphical user interface (GUI), specially designed for Raspberry Pi and similar Linux systems.
+It supports **live backups** of running systems, but can also create images from inactive drives.
+Restores are **safe and flexible**, offering various options.

-Unlike typical SD card tools, it is optimized for large storage devices like SSDs and HDDs, but also works seamlessly with smaller devices.
-It creates backups of the first two partitions of any storage device and offers flexible, selective restoration.
-After creating a backup, pibackup automatically removes specified files and folders from the image, shrinks it, and compresses it efficiently using **Zstandard (.zst)** to save space.
+Unlike typical SD card tools, it is optimized for large storage devices such as SSDs and HDDs, while still working seamlessly with smaller devices.
+It creates backups of the first two partitions of any storage device and provides selective restoration.
+After creating a backup, **pibackup** can automatically remove specified files and folders from the image, shrink it, and compress it efficiently using **Zstandard (.zst)** to save space.

-Safe and Flexible Restore:
-By default, pibackup overwrites only the first two partitions of the target device during restoration.
-Other partitions and their data remain untouched – unless you choose to delete them during the restore process to free up space.
-Additionally, you can optionally change the device ID (MBR disk signature) during restore to avoid conflicts when using multiple cloned devices.
+---

 ## Main Features
 - **Simple graphical user interface (GUI)**
 - No installation required – runs directly
 - 64-bit application for Linux
 - Automatically backs up the first two partitions (typically `/boot` and `/root`) of the selected device
-- Flexible removal of unwanted files and folders via a freely configurable **exclude file**
+- Flexible exclusion of files and folders via a configurable **exclude file**
 - Optional removal of SSH and DHCP configurations from the backup
-- Shrinks the image after creation to optimize storage usage
+- Image shrinking after creation to optimize storage usage
 - Efficient compression using **zstd**
-- Allows saving to other partitions on the same drive
+- Backups can be saved to other partitions on the same drive
-- The uncompressed .img backup file remains available and is not deleted if the checkbox is left unchecked or if the compression process fails.
+- The uncompressed `.img` backup file remains available if compression is disabled or fails
-- Compressed backups can be created directly as `.img.zst` and used for restoration
+- Compressed backups (`.img.zst`) can be created directly and used for restoration
 - Supports SD cards, SSDs, HDDs, and other block devices
-- Empty sectors are filled with 0xFF to enhance compression and prevent residual data for security.
+- Empty sectors are filled with `0xFF` to improve compression and prevent recovery of residual data

+---

 ## Restore Features

-- Direct restore from **`.img`** or **`.img.zst`** files – no manual decompression needed
+- Direct restore from **`.img`** or **`.img.zst`** files – no manual decompression required
 - Target device selection via a **drop-down list**
-- Target partition size adjustable via a **scrollbar**:
+- Adjustable target partition size via a **slider**
-  - Range between the minimum image size and the maximum available storage
+- Partition size can range between the minimum image size and the maximum available storage
-- Preview of the planned target partition layout:
+- Live preview of the planned target layout:
-  - Displayed in a **grid** showing how the drive will look after restoration
+  - Displayed in a **grid view** showing partitions, sizes, and types
-  - Shows partition tables, sizes, types, etc.
-  - The grid updates dynamically when adjusting the target size
+  - The preview updates dynamically when adjusting the target size
-- Existing partitions remain intact
+- Existing partitions remain intact by default
-- Optional deletion of **selected** partitions before restore
+- Selective deletion of partitions before restore (optional)
-- Backup is written directly to the chosen partition without overwriting others (except when deletion is enabled)
+- Backup is written only to the chosen partition unless deletion is enabled
-- Automatically adjusts the filesystem to fit the size of the partition.
+- Filesystem automatically resized to fit the partition by default
-- Alternatively, you can set the desired size manually using a slider.
+- Alternatively, manual partition size adjustment is possible

+---

 ## Graphical Interface

-- Clear, self-explanatory GUI
+- Clear, intuitive GUI
-- Select device via drop-down list
+- Device selection via drop-down list
-- Partition preview via grid display
+- Partition preview in grid view
-- Progress indication during backup and restore
+- Progress indicators during backup and restore
 - Clear status and error messages

 ## Exclude File

 The **exclude file** is a configurable text file containing a list of files and folders to remove from the image.
 This allows the backup to be cleaned of unnecessary or temporary data to save storage space and reduce image size.

 ### Exclude File Format